nick-mok/damoq.com/posts/steam-chicken-wings.md

 8. Steam for 7 minutes
 9. Turn the chicken pieces over and give it a mix around
-10. Steam for another 7 minutes or so
+10. Steam for another 7 minutes or so (lid still on)
 11. Pull the dish out and let it rest for 3 mins or
 12. Enjoy the juiciest chicken in the world

 ## Serving

-Serve chicken on boiled Rice and Boy Choy (1 min) or Broccolini (2 mins). \
+You can serve the chicken on boiled Rice and Boy Choy (1 min) or Broccolini (2 mins). \
-Splash your veggies and rice with the delicious juices from your cook up\
+Splash your veggies and rice with the delicious juices from your cook up.
+But you can serve this with anything else or just have it around as a delicious protein snack :) \
+\
-Eat and try not to gag on the bones
+Most importantly, eat this immediately and try not to gag on the bones.

 ## Ideas